Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/reddit-project-notes/README.md

 ## Pair Programming

-Pair programming is a good way to work and is especially useful when you are stuck with a problem.
-You should find someone to pair with when you have a problem you can't seem to solve or when you are not sure how to approach a step.

-**You should be pairing at least once a week!**
+Pair programming is a great way to work; it's especially useful when you are stuck with a problem.
+You should find someone to pair with when you have an issue you can't seem to solve, or when you're not sure how to approach a step. **You should be pairing at least once a week!**

 ## Reddit Tutorial